andreiw/UefiToolsPkg/README.md

 not get the same (correct) data if you dumped the DTB from the OS proper.

+Note: this tool is not available for IA32, X64, IPF and EBC targets.

 An optional parameter specifies the path, relative to the volume root, where to place the tables.
 E.g.: